Bruneau River: History

-The Bruneau River was given its name sometime before 1821 by French CanadianPierre Bruneau 1796-1873 voyageurs working for the Montreal-based fur trading North West Company.
+The Bruneau River was given its name sometime before 1821 by French Canadian Pierre Bruneau (1796–1873) voyageurs working for the Montreal-based fur trading North West Company.
 The name is derived from the French meaning "dark water".

 Bruneau jasper, a semi-precious gemstone, was discovered near the bottom of the Bruneau River canyon walls and named after the river.

 Recreation and protected areas

 Much of the mainstem Bruneau River above Hot Spring is designated as a Wild and Scenic River, as are parts of the West Fork and East Fork and some of Sheep Creek.
 The Jarbidge Wilderness covers a portion of the southern end of the Bruneau watershed.
 The Bruneau River is protected in the new Bruneau - Jarbidge Rivers Wilderness, which was created by the Omnibus Public Land Management Act of 2009 and signed into law on March 30, 2009.
 The new wilderness area includes the Bruneau from about five miles upstream of the Jarbidge River confluence down nearly to the confluence with Hot Creek, as well as portions of Sheep Creek and Clover Creek.

 Whitewater rafting and kayaking opportunities exist on the Bruneau and Jarbidge Rivers.
 The Jarbridge canyon contains stretches of whitewater with class 5 and class 6 rapids from both recent and distant canyon wall collapses.
-From the bridge below the confluence of West Fork at Indian hot spring to the take out, it is class 3 dominant with just a couple rapids that reach class 4 at flows between 1600-3000 cfs.
+From the bridge below the confluence of West Fork at Indian hot spring to the take out, it is class 3 dominant with just a couple rapids that reach class 4 at flows between 1600–3000 cfs.